xokacar/xokacar/README.md

 I'm Okay from Turkey,and a Computer Engineering Student and FrontEnd Enthusiast.
 I am learning Javascript,React in these days.
 I also enjoy UI,UX design in general.

-Skills: Html / Css / Javacript / React / Python / Java
+Skills: Html / Css / Javascript / React / Python / Java

 - 🌱 I’m currently learning Javascript,React
 - 💬 Ask me about anything